sakomm/Paradise_springs/README.md

 -----------------------------------------------------------------

 ### Made By
-Developed in collaboration Grace Barton, Rishab Jain, and Saianurag Kommuri (@Grace-Barton,@rishab838 and @sakomm)
+Developed in collaboration by Grace Barton, Rishab Jain, and Saianurag Kommuri (@Grace-Barton,@rishab838 and @sakomm)